 In 2023-24, Alview School qualified for ATSI due to chronic absenteeism rates for Low Income and Hispanic students.
-An attendance incentive has been implemented and common messaging has been directed to families about the importance of school attendance.
+An attendance incentive was implemented and common messaging continues to be directed to families about the importance of school attendance.
+As a result, Alview's attendance improved to a level in which the school was able to exit the ATSI during the 2024-25 school year.

 With regard to professional growth, needs are discussed at two staff meetings each year.
 At those meetings, input is gleaned for district-wide initiatives for which further training is necessary.
-This year, teachers and administrators agreed on a need for further development in engagement through new interactive boards, supplementary Science curriculum and engagement for EL students; all of which are planned for summer meetings.
+This year, teachers and administrators agreed on a need for further development in engagement through new interactive boards, supplementary curriculum and engagement for EL students; all of which are planned for summer meetings.
 In addition, teachers are counseled individually and student data is used to identify priorities for individuals to provide support to ensure equity in meeting student learning needs